 Family income, perhaps surprisingly, has the least effect on test scores after controlling for other factors, although it has shown a small but steady increase.
-The coefficient for income grew from 0.16 in 1995 to 0.22 in 2016.
-The latter represents a test score differential of about 40 points.
+The coefficient for income grew from 0.13 in 1994 to 0.18 in 2011.
+The latter represents a test-score differential of about 30 points.

 But the most important trend has been the growing statistical effect of race and ethnicity.
-The standardized coefficient for race increased from 0.22 in 1995 to 0.29 in 2016 (about a 55-point test score differential), the last year for which the author has obtained data.
-Underrepresented minority status-self-identification as Latinx or African American-became the strongest predictor of test scores for the first time in 2009.3
+The standardized coefficient for race increased from 0.23 in 1994 to 0.29 in 2011 (about a 55-point test-score differential), the last year for which the author has obtained data.
+Underrepresented minority status-self-identification as Latino or African American-became the strongest predictor of test scores for the first time in 2009.4

 A key implication of these findings is that racial and ethnic group differences in SAT/ACT scores are not simply reducible to differences in family income and parental education.
-Statistically, being born to Black or Latinx parents is as much of a disadvantage on the SAT or ACT as being born to poor or less-educated parents.
+Statistically, being born to black or Latino parents is as much of a disadvantage on the SAT or ACT as being born to poor or less-educated parents.
+Race matters as much as income or education in accounting for test-score differences.